-35. The principles of evaluation of epidemiological studies and synthesis of evidence are well documented in the SEES report which should be read together with this document.
-Ideally, the design of epidemiological studies needs close collaboration between epidemiologists and toxicologists to account for available information on exposure, toxicological and mechanistic information.
-This prior knowledge will improve the design of human studies to ensure they provide useful and relevant information.
-Collaboration and ongoing dialogue between epidemiologists, exposure experts and toxicologists is therefore strongly encouraged.
+38. The principles of evaluation of epidemiological studies and synthesis of evidence are well documented in the SEES report which should be read together with this document.
+Ideally, the design of epidemiological studies should be based on close collaboration with toxicologists to ensure useful and relevant information is provided.

-36. The advantage of observational epidemiological studies is larger sample size and duration, as well as a wider range of exposure.
+39. The advantage of observational epidemiological studies over intervention studies is larger sample size and duration, as well as a wider range of exposure.
 A further advantage is that route, dose and pattern of exposure are usually representative of the population of concern.
 The main limitations are the difficulty in reliable exposure assessment and the risk of confounding.
 However, there is limited scope for RCTs in assessing risks from many chemicals, as intentional exposures may not be ethical.
 Where they are possible, the range of exposure levels that can be ethically justified is very limited and such studies are often based on a small number of participants and short-term exposure.